-Did you know that 80 percent of all flowers sold in the U.S. are imported, primarily from South American industrial flower farms?
-Luckily, the Department of Agriculture reports that in the past five years the number of small flower farms is up 20 percent.
-In 2012 the U.S. had close to 6,000 flower farms, making sustainable flower delivery much easier to come by.
+Did you know that 80 percent of all flowers sold in the U.S. are imported, primarily from South American flower farms?
+The Department of Agriculture reports that in the past five years, the number of small flower farms is up 20%.
+In 2012, the U.S. had close to 6,000 flower farms, making local flower delivery much easier to come by.

 Have You Considered the Journey?

-How Were They Grown?
+How Were The Flowers Grown?

-How are the Workers Treated?
+How Are the Workers Treated?

-So, the next time you want to send a bunch of blooms to someone special, consider sustainable flowers.
+So, the next time you want to send a bunch of blooms to someone important for a special occasion, or if you love to send flowers just because, consider sustainable flowers.
 Sustainable flower delivery deserves our attention as it addresses a number of environmental and social concerns.
-The Bouqs Company is committed to eco-friendly flower farming, and our sustainable flowers are cut-to-order, so there is no waste.
-Give us a try--Mother Earth will thank you.Shop All
+The Bouqs is committed to eco-friendly flower farming and delivering you the freshest, longest-lasting blooms possible.